Miodeat/photoManagement/README.md

 Just a project from some undergraduates.
 The purpose of this project is to create a application that can classify photos and search them by key-words.
 We MAY add some other functions if we can.
 <br>
 # update diary
+## 2019.7.10
+### modified by Miodeat
+#### 16:25
+1.add class named "FaceRe" to package image.
+Now can use the function named "recognition" of this class for face recognition.
+2.In class "FaceRe", we can use function named "createFaceSet" to create face set.
+3.In class "FaceRe", we can use function named "compareFace" to see if tow faces from same person.
+4.In class "ExifImg", function "read" now will storage the face_token as a member of class.

 ## 2019.6.28
 ### modified by Miodeat
 #### 8:30